Hearing Instrument Specialist

 Guiding Principles and Policies for Clinical Practicum

 Placement Site Locations

-The clinical experience for the Full Time H.I.S.
-Program students is HEAR 2160, which occurs during Level 4 (4th semester).
-A mission of the Full Time H.I.S.
-Program is to increase hearing health care accessibility.
-To this end, students from remote, smaller communities in Ontario (and other provinces) are encouraged to apply to the Full Time H.I.S.
-Program.
-It is hoped that these students will complete their Pre-Graduate Clinical Consolidation at or near their home locations, which may be much further in distance from the KW area than 200 kms.
+The clinical experience for the HIS Program students is HEAR2160, which occurs during Level 4 (4th semester).
+A mission of the HIS Program is to increase hearing health care accessibility.
+To this end, students from remote, smaller communities in Ontario (and other provinces) are encouraged to apply to the Program.
+It is hoped that these students will complete their Pre-Graduate Clinical Consolidation at or near their home locations, which may be much further in distance from the Kitchener / Waterloo (KW) area than 200 kms.
 This may also serve to reduce the possible saturation of clinical site placements that are within a 100 km radius of the KW area.
 Students from the KW area will also be strongly encouraged to complete their Pre-Graduate Clinical Consolidation in sites that are not within this area or strongly encouraged to locate their own practical experience.
 Additionally, students are encouraged to complete their practical placement outside of the province of Ontario.
-Students shall have a formal professional resume and cover letter completed prior to entering level three (year two) of the H.I.S. program.
-The clinical practicum for the H.I.S. student is an unpaid work experience.
+Students shall have a formal professional resume and cover letter completed prior to entering level three (year two) of the HIS Program.
+The clinical practicum for the HIS student is an unpaid work experience.

 Finances and Transportation

 Finances and transportation issues are not taken into account in the assignment of placements.
 Students are responsible for independently arranging and financing any housing and transportation costs for placements.
 Students are advised that accessibility to a car or relocation are requirements for field placements.